 Tuesday, 16 February 2016

 Remember English needs auxiliary verbs to make the negative and interrogative forms.
 Here are the three main auxiliary verbs in English: BE for the Continuous/Progressive and Passive forms, HAVE for the Perfect forms and DO for the Simple forms.
 BE and HAVE are used also in the affirmative of those forms.
+Other auxiliary verbs are MODAL verbs.

 Monday, 15 February 2016